iv-menshenin/valyjson/README.md

 ### Marshaling

-For convenience, I cut out all results except easyjson and left only the tests working with concurrency.
+For convenience, I cut out all the results except easyjson and left only those tests which work with concurrency.
-In real life, we are unlikely to encounter a situation where we have no parallelism, but we still need the generation of marshaller code.
+In real life, we are unlikely to encounter a situation where we have no parallelism, but still need the generation of marshaller code.

 | lib      | json size | ns/op  |   MB/s |   B/op | allocs/op |
 |:---------|:----------|--------|-------:|-------:|----------:|